intelligent-username/Habitualize/README.md

 ## Tauri version

-- App is complete now, just need to add

 <img src="frontend/public/logo.svg" alt="Logo" width="128" height="128">

 ## "You are what you repeatedly do.
 Excellence, then, is not an act, but a habit."